davidbeard741/arcticfrenz-data/README.md

                         return address
                     else:
-                        logger.error("Owner address not found in the table.") return "Owner address not found"
+                        logger.error("Owner address not found in the table.") return "Address not found"
                 else:
-                    logger.error("No visible rows found in the owner table.") return "No visible rows found in the owner table" except Exception as e:
+                    logger.error("No visible rows found in the owner table.") return "No rows in table"
+    except Exception as e:
         logger.error(f"Error while extracting owner address: {e}")
         return f"Error: {e}"